blitpxl/phonoid/readme.md

 Phonoid is a desktop music player written in Python + Qt5 solely with a main purpose of providing a feature-rich music player with simple/minimalistic and cross-platform user interface.

+# Status
+Phonoid is in the middle of a rewrite as of now.
+Migrating from Python -> C++ and QtWidgets -> QML to support hardware rendering.

 # Support
 Your funds will go towards buying domain and my personal needs to maintain this software.
 Consider supporting me via: